IdhamTryCode/analytics-engine/ibis-server/docs/development.md

 ### No driver for MySQL Server

-If you want run tests related to MySQL Server or connect to MySQL through Wren Engine, you need to install the MySQL client libraries (e.g. `libmysqlclient`) by yourself.
+If you want run tests related to MySQL Server or connect to MySQL through Analytics Engine, you need to install the MySQL client libraries (e.g. `libmysqlclient`) by yourself.
 - For linux, you can install `libmysqlclient-dev`.
 By the way, there are some different names for different linux versions.
 You should take care about it.
 - For Mac, you can install `mysql-connector-c`
 - For Windows, you can dowanload [the libraries](https://dev.mysql.com/downloads/c-api)